MirrorNetworking/Mirror/README.md

 * **[ClientRpc]** / **[TargetRpc]** for Server->Client function calls (e.g. AddChatMessage)
 * **[SyncVar]** / SyncList to automatically synchronize variables from Server->Client

-_Note: Mirror is based on Unity's abandoned UNET Networking system.
-We fixed it up and pushed it to MMO Scale._

 ## Getting Started
 Get **Unity 2019 LTS**, download [Mirror on the Asset Store](https://assetstore.unity.com/packages/tools/network/mirror-129321), open one of the examples & press Play!